How To Make Glitter Tumblers With Epoxy For Beginners?

 In this tutorial, I will show you how to make glitter tumblers with epoxy beginners.
 We will use epoxy, a glitter mix, and glassware to create these pretty tumblers.

-Why do you need to make glitter tumblers with epoxy?
+What do you need to make glitter tumblers - How To Make Glitter Tumblers With Epoxy For Beginners?

 You can make glitter tumblers and drinkware with the following supplies.